-If you’re working with important documents, like contracts, permission agreements, applications, or other legal documents, the Gravity Forms signature field is a great way to capture form submitters’ signatures and create a more binding agreement.
+If you’re working with important documents, like contracts, permission agreements, applications, or other legal documents, the Gravity Forms signature field is a great way to capture signers’ electronic signatures.
+It enables you to create a more binding agreement without changing your web design, directly from your WordPress forms!

-However, if you’re looking to create signed documents, the Gravity Forms Signature add-on is not enough by itself because all that signature does is sit inside your WordPress dashboard.
+However, if you’re looking to create signed documents, the Gravity Forms Signature add-on is not enough by itself.
+This is because all that the digital signature image does is sit inside your WordPress dashboard.

-A much better approach is to take that signature (and the rest of the entry data) and use it to create a signed PDF document.
-That way, you can…
+A much better approach is to take that signature information and use it to create a signed PDF document.
+That way, you can

 - Have an actual signed document, rather than just a signature image sitting in your WordPress database.

-- Automatically deliver a signed PDF document to the signer via email.
+- Automatically deliver a signed PDF document to the signer with an email notification.

-- Save the signed document outside your WordPress site as needed, like your local computer or Dropbox.
+- Save the signed document outside your WordPress website as needed, like on your local computer or Dropbox.

-You’ll start with a form that includes the Gravity Forms signature field:
+You’ll start with a front-end form that includes the Gravity Forms signature field:

-Then, you’ll be able to use the signature and data from that form to create a signed PDF document:
+Then, you’ll be able to use the signature information from that form submission to create a signed PDF document:

 What You Need to Add Real Signatures to PDF Documents with Gravity Forms

-If you want to add a Gravity Forms signature to PDF documents, you’ll need a few tools.
+If you want to add a Gravity Forms e-signature to PDF documents, you’ll need a few tools and WordPress plugins.

-Fillable PDFs lets you take some or all of the data from a form submission, including a user’s real signature, and insert it into your own PDF template while retaining the styling of your PDF.
+Fillable PDFs lets you take some or all of the electronic signature information from a form submission, including an end-user’s real signature, and insert it into your own PDF template while retaining the styling of your PDF.

 Gravity Forms Signature Tutorial: Creating a Signed PDF Document